epicnerd1990/hawgts/README.md

 Next, you need to install [this]<TASKERNET> tasker plugin from TaskerNet.
 It includes some tasks from the official Tasker plugin by Joan, the KWGT plugin by *UNKNOWN* and some custom tasks used to format data between KWGT and Home Assistant better.

 When installing the plugin, you'll be asked *VERIFY* for your Home Assistant server information and API key.
 If you don't have a [Nabu Casa]<HAURL> account set up, which is used to give you a custom URL, you'll only be able to control data when on the same network as the server.
 In this case, you can provide your IP Address and Port (usually 8123).
 To get your API key, open Home Assistant and click on your user settings.
-At the bottom of the page is the option to generate a new long-lived access key.
+At the bottom of the page is the option to generated a new long-lived access key.

 Next, log into Home Assistant and install [this]<TASKERURL> blueprint into home assistant, following the instructions from the Tasker developer.
 Use the same info you used in the taskernet setup and add your devices local IP address or Nabu Casa account *VERIFY*